 Can the alternative of YouTube also be secure against content deletion and the modification of the platforms policy?

 No channel can promise full protection against censorship and the introduction of new policies, although some of the platforms that are an alternative to YouTube are more secure than others.
-The most resistant and impenetrable to censorship are the platforms built using blockchain technologies such as Odysee and DTube which conduct their operations in a decentralized network.
-Nevertheless, they will have to adhere to the law and can apply some rules of content.

 What are the viewerships on YouTube alternatives compared to YouTube and does it make any difference?